sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Notification_Services/Android_Notifications.md

 3. Assign the RemoteViews object to the Notification object's contentView property.

-If the application calls the setLatestEventInfo() method or sets either the contentTitle or contentText properties, the notification will use the default basic layout even if the contentView property is set.
+{{% alert title="⚠️ Warning" color="primary" %}}If the application calls the setLatestEventInfo() method or sets either the contentTitle or contentText properties, the notification will use the default basic layout even if the contentView property is set.{{% /alert %}}

 **Example**